peta/turtle.tmbundle/README.md

 + Add additional caching layer for speeding up things (vanilla MacOS Ruby 1.8.7 has only sloooow REXML module)
 + To be fixed
 	+ Fix PN_LOCAL pattern so that semicolons inside POLs are marked up as terminators
+	+ Extractor stylesheet fails at shortening when about attribute contains FQN instead of IRIref

 ## Language grammar